Francesco149/todokete/README.md

 folder with the decrypted folder as well as the decrypted game databases (`masterdata.db`, `asset_a_ja_0.db` and all the dictionary db's)

+it goes without saying that this backend is not meant to be secure and should not be exposed on an untrusted network. always keep it on your local network, make sure the port is closed to the outside world

 endpoints:

 * `/accounts` returns an array of all the accounts. the items field is